 Can Westside Food Bank Still Buy the Food People Need?

 Wholesale food costs are increasing due to COVID-19, and the food supply chain is undergoing rapid changes as its many players navigate the current crisis.
-To counteract these changes, we are buying more food than usual to ensure that our warehouse is well stocked throughout the pandemic, and suspending all pending member agency fees.
+To counteract these changes, we have been buying more food than usual to ensure that our warehouse is well stocked throughout the pandemic, and suspending all pending member agency fees.
 This is especially important so that our agencies can continue to distribute a wide variety of fresh fruits and vegetables, frozen meat, eggs, soups and stews without interruption.

 How You Can Help: